Loading Events

 This highly anticipated event of the summer is filled with the many facets of the jazz genre performed by phenomenal talent amid lush gardens and distinctive venues throughout Caramoor’s expansive grounds.
 Bring the family for the day and treat yourself to the headlining evening performance by piano sensation Matthew Whitaker, one of the most exciting and prodigious young talents to emerge in recent years.
 This award-winning composer and bandleader is now one of the biggest and brightest stars in jazz, due in no small part to his charming and joyous live performances.

 Grounds open at 12:00pm, music starts at 12:30pm, headliner starts at 7:30pm.
-A detailed schedule of the day to come.

 We suggest bringing your own seating for the daytime performances, as all sets on Friends Field and in the Sunken Garden do not have seating.
 All sets in the Spanish Courtyard and Venetian Theater have seating provided.
 All daytime sets are general admission.
 The evening headliner performance is in the Venetian Theater with reserved seating only.